richb-hanover/TestMyInternet/html/About.md

 Every 30 seconds, it tests the connection back to the _TestMyInter.net_ server, and displays success/failure results.

-Leave the page open while you work on other things (perhaps in another window).
+Leave this page open while you work on other things (you might open another window.)
-The tests run in the background.
+The tests continue to run in the background.
-If you do close the main page, the history of the tests (successes and failures) gets saved, so you can re-open the page and still see that history.
+If you do close this page, the history of the tests (successes and failures) gets saved; when you come back, the page reloads the history.

 Requests for testers: